mesosphere/dcos-docs-site/pages/1.11/installing/trial/azure/index.md

 # Install DC/OS

-## Step 1: Deploying the template
+## 1: Deploying the template

 To install DC/OS 1.11 on Azure, use the [Azure Resource Manager templates](https://downloads.dcos.io/dcos/stable/azure.html) provided.

-Some notes of the template configuration is below,
+Some notes of the template configuration is listed below:

 - Choose `East US` as the Location, because some resources of the template may not available in other location.
 - Set `Oauth Enabled` to true if you want to sign in the DC/OS Dashboard through OAuth.
 - Fill up the `Agent Endpoint DNS Name Prefix` and `Master Endpoint DNS Name Prefix`.
 - Enter your `Ssh RSA Public Key`.

-## Step 2: Accessing DC/OS
+## 2: Accessing DC/OS

 First, look up `MASTERFQDN` in the outputs of the deployment.
 To find that, click on the link under `Last deployment` (which is `4/15/2016 (Succeeded)` here) and you should see this:

 ![Deployment history](/1.11/img/dcos-azure-marketplace-step2a.png)

-Click on the latest deployment and copy the value of `MASTERFQDN` in the `Outputs` section:
+Click on the latest deployment and copy the value of `MASTERFQDN` in the `Outputs` section.

 ![Deployment output](/1.11/img/dcos-azure-marketplace-step2b.png)

-Use the value of `MASTERFQDN` you found in the `Outputs` section in the previous step, and we will use it in the following step.
+Use the value of `MASTERFQDN` you found in the `Outputs` section in the previous step, and use it in the following step.

-Because of security considerations, you can not visit the DC/OS Dashboard in Azure directly by default.
-Here, we provide two ways to work around.
-Please find your case below,
+Because of security considerations, you cannot visit the DC/OS Dashboard in Azure directly by default.

+Choose one of the following work around solution to visit the DC/OS Dashboard in Azure:

 ### Case 1: